Pyali786/tutorial-py/README.md

-# 🧩 Table Scraper - Chrome Extension
+# 🧩 My Chrome Extension - Table Scraper

-Scrape any HTML Table from any Website with 1 Click!
+✅ Extract any table from any website

-✅ Auto-detect tables
-✅ Preview table data
+✅ Preview data before downloading
-✅ Download as CSV
+✅ Export as CSV

-✅ Simple UI
+💰 Unlock Full Version (only $3): WhatsApp 0310-1374973

-📌 How to Install:
+📥 How to Install:
-1. Download this repository as ZIP
+1. Download ZIP
-2. Go to `chrome://extensions`
+2. Go to chrome://extensions
 3. Enable Developer Mode
-4. Click “Load Unpacked” and select this folder
+4. Click "Load unpacked"

-💰 Want to support or unlock full features?
-Send just $3 → WhatsApp: 0310-1374973
+5. Select the extension folder

+⭐ Please give a Star to support this project

 ⭐ Please give a ⭐ if this helped you